ros-controls/control.ros.org/doc/resources/resources.rst

 Resources
 =========
+*Make sure you also check the ROSCon presentations and videos for the ros2_control updates - those are not listed here.*

 The resources provided in the ``resources`` folder are available for use under CC-BY license |CC-BY|_.
 The original authors are named either in the documents or in the list down below.